buyco/datadog-json-logger/README.md

 `Datadog::JSONLogger` is a Ruby gem designed to seamlessly integrate Ruby applications with Datadog's logging and tracing services.
 This gem allows your Ruby application to format its output as JSON, including necessary correlation IDs and other details for optimal Datadog functionality.

+## Prerequisites

+Before you begin, ensure you have [ddtrace](https://github.com/DataDog/dd-trace-rb) configured in your Ruby application, as `Datadog::JSONLogger` relies on `ddtrace` for tracing data.

 ## Installation

 Add this line to your application's Gemfile: